 Bipartisan Bill Supports High-Performing Providers of Job-Training Services, Ensures Workers Equipped with 21?st Century Skills

-The provision included in the bill passed by the Senate today allows local workforce investment boards to redirect up to 10 percent of the dollars that flow through certain federal job-training funding streams to new pay-for-success contracts.
+The provision included in today’s bipartisan package allows local workforce investment boards to redirect up to 10 percent of the dollars that flow through certain federal job-training funding streams to new pay-for-success contracts.
 Job-training service providers would become eligible to receive payments and bonus payments, under this new model, if they achieve certain rigorous metrics.
 Programs that fail to deliver results will not be rewarded.

 The Workforce Investment Act (WIA) was first passed by Congress in 1998.
-It is designed to provide assistance with employment searches, career development, and job training.
+It is designed to provide assistance for finding employment, career development, and job training.
 Congress has not successfully reauthorized WIA since 1998.